Lifting Weight Limits at Work: What's the Maximum You Can Lift?

 Understanding Maximum Weight Limits at Work

-Maximum weight thresholds have been established to shield employees from potential injuries from lifting heavy loads.
-These thresholds are founded upon regulations and standards stipulated by occupational health and safety organisations.
-By adhering to these limits, employers can foster a safer work environment and curtail the risk of workplace injuries.
+Maximum weight thresholds have been established to shield employees from potential injuries caused by lifting heavy loads.
+These thresholds are based on regulations and standards stipulated by occupational health and safety organisations.
+By adhering to these limits, employers can foster a safer work environment and reduce the risk of workplace injuries.
 Exceeding these weight limits can have severe consequences, including strains, sprains, and musculoskeletal disorders.

 Both employers and employees should familiarise themselves with the specific weight limits relevant to their industry or workplace.
 Occupational safety regulations, including manual handling operations guidelines from organisations like the Occupational Safety and Health Administration (OSHA), provide comprehensive guidance to ensure the safety and welfare of workers.